 Aboriginal and Torres Strait Islander visitors are advised that this story discusses difficult topics.
 You can find a list of support resources at the end of this article.

-The National Apology formally acknowledged the injustices of past Government policies and practices that forcibly removed multiple generations of Aboriginal and Torres Strait Islander children from their families, country and culture.
+The National Apology, given by then Prime Minister Kevin Rudd in 2008, formally acknowledged the injustices of past Government policies and practices that forcibly removed multiple generations of Aboriginal and Torres Strait Islander children from their families, country and culture.
 It is a day to reflect on these past wrongs and consider how we might individually and collectively ensure the same wrongs don’t occur again.

 Since colonisation, Aboriginal and Torres Strait Islander communities have experienced discrimination, unjust treatment, racism and abuse of their human rights.
-This treatment continued into the 19th and 20th centuries as a direct result of Government policies.
+This treatment continued into the 19th and 20th centuries as a direct result of Government policies and society’s attitudes

-This was a momentous turning point in Australia's history, demonstrating the importance of acknowledging past wrongs in paving the road to Reconciliation in Australia.
+The National Apology was a momentous turning point in Australia's history, demonstrating the importance of acknowledging past wrongs in paving the road to reconciliation in Australia.

 Image: Two adult women and three children walk across a sandy plain with their backs to the camera.